Karthik-Vijay/Customer-Statement-Processor/README.md

 ## Development server

-* Download the project from the Google Drive and Import the project folder from the file to the Visual   Studio Code.
 * Run npm install to install the node modules in the project folder.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically      reload if you change any of the source files.